StimulCross/nestjs-ttl-cache/README.md

 -   `returnCached` - Whether to return the cached value.
 If set to `false`, the original method will be called even if the cached result is available in the cache.
 The new value replaces the cached one as usual.
 Defaults to `true`.
 -   `useSharedCache` - Whether a specific method call should use the shared cache across multiple class instances, even if [@Cacheable](#cacheable) decorator has been applied to the class.
 Defaults to the value specified in the [@Cached decorator options](#cached-options).
--   `ttl` - The max time in milliseconds to store items of the decorated method.
+-   `ttl` - The max time in milliseconds to store entries of the decorated method.
 -   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
--   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing item.
+-   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an item should be updated on retrieving.
+-   `updateAgeOnGet` - Whether the age of an entry should be updated on retrieving.

 To be able to use argument options, you _must_ set `useArgumentOptions` to `true` in the decorator options.
 Otherwise, they will be ignored.